-After five years in Australia, around 10% of refugees have started their own business.
-94 After ten years or more, around 30% have done so.
-Graeme Hugo of the University of Adelaide found that longstanding refugees from countries such as Hungary, Romania and Lebanon were the most entrepreneurial, while recent refugees from countries such as Somalia, Iran and Iraq also had relatively high levels of business ownership.
-95
+After five years in Australia, around 10% of refugees have started their own business.94 After ten years or more, around 30% have done so.
+Graeme Hugo of the University of Adelaide found that longstanding refugees from countries such as Hungary, Romania and Lebanon were the most entrepreneurial, while recent refugees from countries such as Somalia, Iran and Iraq also had relatively high levels of business ownership.95

 Australia's most successful refugee entrepreneurs include Frank Lowy, who fled post-war Czechoslovakia.
 He co-founded the Westfield Group, which owns and operates shopping centres worldwide and was valued at A\$14 billion (\$10 billion) at the end of 2015.
-Lowy is now Australia's fourth-richest man, with a personal fortune of A\$5 billion (\$3.5 billion).
-Harry Triguboff, who fled the Communist takeover of China, is a residential property developer who has become Australia's third-richest man, with a personal fortune of A\$6.9 billion (\$4.9 billion).
-Another billionaire property developer who is among Australia's richest people is John Gandel, the son of Polish-Jewish refugees.
+Lowy is now Australia's fourth-richest man, with a personal fortune of A\$5 billion (\$3.5 billion).96 Harry Triguboff, who fled the Communist takeover of China, is a residential property developer who has become Australia's third-richest man, with a personal fortune of A\$6.9 billion (\$4.9 billion).97 Another billionaire property developer who is among Australia's richest people is John Gandel, the son of Polish-Jewish refugees.98

 Tan Le, a refugee from Vietnam, co-founded Emotiv, a producer of headsets that read brain signals and facial movements to control technology in computer games and apps.
-She then co-founded SASme, a pioneering business which provides platforms for the SMS applications market.
-Huy Truong arrived in Australia in 1978, at the age of seven, on a small fishing boat carrying him and 40 other Vietnamese people.
+She then co-founded SASme, a pioneering business which provides platforms for the SMS applications market.99 Huy Truong arrived in Australia in 1978, at the age of seven, on a small fishing boat carrying him and 40 other Vietnamese people.
 In 1999, together with his wife and sisters, Truong set up wishlist.com.au, a gifting site, which was sold to Qantas in 2012.
-He is now a private-equity investor.
-How the site of the site of the state of the site of the sit
+He is now a private-equity investor.100